-We have assembled a stellar team of speakers for this conference, including Dr. David Shoemaker, Lon Milo DuQuette (virtual), Dr. Richard Kaczynski, Dr. Lauren Gardner, and Harper Feist.
-Among the speaker team, we have over a hundred years of practice, study and contemplation of topics related to Thelema.
+We have assembled a stellar team of speakers for this conference, including Dr. David Shoemaker, Lon Milo DuQuette, Dr. Richard Kaczynski, Dr. Lauren Gardner, Harper Feist, Andrew Ferrell, and Aaron Maybank.

 Dr. David Shoemaker

 Dr. David Shoemaker is a clinical psychologist in private practice, specializing in Jungian and cognitive-behavioral psychotherapy.
-David is the Chancellor and Prolocutor of the Temple of the Silver Star.
-He is a senior initiate of Ordo Templi Orientis and A∴A∴, and has more than twenty-five years of experience training and supervising initiates in these organizations.
+David is the Chancellor and Prolocutor of the Temple of the Silver Star, and a senior initiate of Ordo Templi Orientis and A∴A∴.
+He has more than thirty years of experience training and supervising initiates in these organizations.

 David was the compiler of the TOTSS publication, Jane Wolfe: The Cefalu Diaries 1920-1923, and a co-editor of the collections of the writings of Phyllis Seckler (Soror Meral), The Thoth Tarot, Astrology, & Other Selected Writings, The Kabbalah, Magick, and Thelema.
 Selected Writings Volume II, and Collected Poems 1946-1996.
 He was also the co-editor of the collection of correspondence published as Karl Germer: Selected Letters 1928-1962.
-His popular book Living Thelema: A Practical Guide to Attainment in Aleister Crowley’s System of Magick, followed on the success of the podcast of the same name.
-David’s latest book, co-edited with Lon Milo DuQuette, is Llewellyn’s Complete Book of Ceremonial Magick.
+His popular book Living Thelema followed on the success of the eponymous podcast, and The Winds of Wisdom collected his visions of the 30 Enochian Aethyrs.
+David’s latest book is The Way of the Will: Thelema in Action.

 In addition to his work in magick and psychology, David is a composer and musician.